DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

-Normally deployments to the `staging`, `sandbox` and `production` environments happen on a daily (or more frequent) basis and include all changes that have been merged into master.
+Normally deployments to the `staging`, `sandbox` and `production` environments happen on a daily (or more frequent) basis and include all changes that have been merged into main.
 A hotfix is a more urgent deployment containing typically just one pull request.
 A hotfix should be performed
 when:

 1. The fix is urgent.
-2. There are other changes already merged into master since the last deployment that we do not want to deploy yet perhaps because they are not fully tested.
+2. There are other changes already merged into main since the last deployment that we do not want to deploy yet perhaps because they are not fully tested.